 When it’s time to suit up for a tactical situation, whether that be guard duty, police work, or even combat, there is one thing most servicemen and law enforcement can agree on, and that’s the importance of tactical boots.

 Not only do they give off the appearance that you aren’t about to take any crap from anybody, but they also ensure the safety and comfort of some of your most vital assets, your feet!

 Tactical boots are an interesting breed of footwear.

-In this guide, we’ll discuss what makes a boot a tactical boot, what they’re made of, what to look for, and then I’ll do the shopping legwork for you and compile a list of my personal favorites at the lowest prices I can seek out.
+In this guide, we’ll discuss what makes a boot a tactical boot, what they’re made of, what to look for, and then I’ll do the shopping legwork for you and compile a list of what I think are the best tactical boots capitalism has to offer..